AlexCamposCorreia/MaretecWorkTools/GetMeteoPy/README.md

   - `modelName2`
     - `...`:`"..."`
     - `...`:`"..."`
-- `propertiesToInterpolate`: (optional) if you don't want to interpolate all the properties present in the metereologic HDF5 files use this block with a list of properties to interpolate.
+- `propertiesToInterpolate`: `(optional)` if you don't want to interpolate all the properties present in the metereologic HDF5 files use this block with a list of properties to interpolate.
   - `"..."`
   - `"..."`
-- `mohidKeywords`:
+- `mohidKeywords`: `(optional)`
   - `GLUES HDF5 FILES`:
     - `...`:`"..."`
   - `INTERPOLATE GRIDS`: